erdagnese/NextGenNEPA/README.md

 #### Output
 - fasta files with primers removed

-### 2. Dada2: quality control and  convert reads to AVS
+### 2. Dada2: quality control and  convert reads to AVS and then merge multiple sequencing runs
-*NOTE: this is actually done locally because the fasta files are too big
+*NOTE: dada2 is run offline, merging multiple runs is done in this repo

 #### Scripts used
-fastqs_to_asvs.Rmd (same as step 1)
+dada2.EA.Rmd (NOTE: this is actually done locally because the fasta files are too big - original script by Ramon Gallego - https://github.com/ramongallego/Nextera_Dada2) merge_runs.Rmd

 #### Input
-- fasta files with primers removed
+- fasta files with primers removed organized into subfolder by marker
 - need to decide on how much to trim off based on quality score plot!

 #### Process
 Use dada2 to trim reads based on quality scores, merge paired end reads, and make ASVs (using hashes) from reads.
-(See https://github.com/ramongallego/Nextera_Dada2)
+In this case, start with 150/150 on F/R for 12S MiFish and MiMammal and 250/200 for COI LerayXT.
+Be sure to double check output plots to make sure those are reasonable numbers.

 #### Output
 - ASV table (Hash, Sample, nReads)